vibbits/rdm-introductory-course/README.md

 - Find and explain data policy and recommendations of few journals and funders.

-**Session 2: Organising and standardising research data that underpin your publication**
+**Session: Organising and standardising research data that underpin your publication**

 - To implement a system to organise and structure all data and documentation files linked to a publication during and after research.